Sufiyan-SOC/SOC-Home-Lab/README.md

-# 🛡️ Enterprise SOC Lab
+# 🛡️ Security Operations Center (SOC) Home Lab

-## Enterprise Security Operations Center (SOC) Home Lab
+## Windows Security Monitoring Lab using Splunk, Active Directory, and Sysmon

-This project demonstrates the design and implementation of an Enterprise Security Operations Center (SOC) Home Lab built inside Oracle VirtualBox.
+This project demonstrates the design and implementation of a Security Operations Center (SOC) Home Lab built using Oracle VirtualBox.

-The lab simulates a small enterprise Windows domain where security events are generated, collected, monitored, and investigated using Splunk Enterprise.
-The environment provides practical experience with Windows administration, Active Directory, centralized logging, security monitoring, attack simulation, alert development, and incident investigation.
+The lab simulates a Windows Active Directory environment where security events are generated, collected, monitored, and investigated using Splunk Enterprise.
+The environment provides hands-on experience with Windows administration, Active Directory, centralized logging, security monitoring, attack simulation, alert development, and incident investigation.

-The primary objective of this project is to develop hands-on Blue Team skills required for an entry-level SOC Analyst role by working with enterprise technologies and real-world security workflows.
+The primary objective of this project is to develop practical Blue Team skills required for an entry-level SOC Analyst role by working with industry-standard security technologies and real-world SOC workflows.

 ---

 # 🎯 Project Objectives

-- Build an Enterprise Active Directory environment
+- Build an Active Directory environment
 - Configure Windows Server as a Domain Controller
 - Deploy DNS and DHCP services
 - Join Windows endpoints to the domain